sandyavs/mealplanner-wiki/Mealplanner-v2-discussions.md

     - can use material UI (MUI) instead of css, bootstrap
     - https://mui.com/
 4. Sebastian is awaiting code review for his issue
-5. Bo is to create a MR for bug where username is not showing up when meal is not assigned to a user (issue #456)
+5. Bo is to create a PR for bug where username is not showing up when meal is not assigned to a user (issue #456)
 6. Duplicate meal plan feature (issue #377) assigned to Pujitha
 7. New feature: In mealplanner Admin UI (localhost:2000), be able to search particular meals in meal table
     - assigned to Tulio